 You, of course, don’t need to answer every one of these questions within the initial job description—but providing context could put a friendlier face on the role and its place in the overall business.

-Take a few minutes browsing through job listings on LinkedIn, ZipRecruiter, SimplyHired, or any of the many job site out there, and play a little game.
+Take a few minutes browsing through job listings on LinkedIn, ZipRecruiter, SimplyHired, or any of the many job sites out there, and play a little game.
 As you scan the listings, see if you can guess whether the job description you see was written by an outside recruiter or HR person, or by someone who is actually familiar with the role.

 It’s painfully obvious, isn’t it?